NoCheatPlus/Docs/Development/Discussion/Design.md

 * Later there may be more checks necessary concerning latency, e.g. if to decide for calling it ground or not (not only abuse).
 ** An easier choice would be, when the player moves to the exact block level, e.g. during falling, without leaving the ordinary envelopes.
 In this case we could decide (only if we always check for pistons, when changes are nearby), based on some (global) latency estimate.
 ** A client might attempt to abuse leniency, e.g. trying to always fall through pistons (while that mode is activated client side), in which case we'd need to re-consider latency on after-failure piston checking in passable.

-### Initial minimum or pistons.

-For starters we do need to make ordinary pistons work with survivalfly, at least vertically, because the new y-axis handling should prevent any move with pistons.

-"Quick" approach:
-* Implement per-world block change tracking for pistons only at first.
- * Track time+direction+id for the position of the end-block for extending pistons.
- * The id is an always increasing counter, player data contains a counter (and possibly a time), to be able to prevent using past entries.
- * Invalidation mechanics by time, use the LinkedCoordMap, use a mixture of lazy + TickTask.
- * Block Change entries contain a list with each extension for the piston (at least).
-Possibly the change direction is enough to know it's been a piston, the state of the block before extending needs to be present too.
- * Use the oldest block change entry for the player, preferably.
-* For pistons: Allow moving to the edge of the block, at least vertically upwards.
- * Might want to check other conditions, full bounding box available.
- * Locations to check cover the whole bounding box (for the from location at least).
-* Configurability if to use this feature at all, plus maybe max. age and number of entries.
-* Not yet:
- * Maybe not yet horizontal, though that could be possible as well.
- * Full on-ground compatibility (jumping on shifty piston setups, no fall edge cases, possibly other).
- * Latency estimates.

-### Initial minimum for non-pistons.

-Maybe a quick thing for passable can be done here after doing the minimum for survivalfly.

-* Trigger block change entries:
- * Moving onto a block or even having (to be added) flags present in the bounding box entries or along the move.
- * Maybe: Interaction with said types of blocks.
- * Maybe: redstone changing blocks (performance questions).
-* Use the same block change infrastructure as for pistons, create entries with no direction (player is not going to get pushed).
-* Add exemption for passable checking (passing block tracker as extra argument), possibly need a different return type there (AlmostBoolean?), or just risk some other tests for passability not using the block change tracking.
- * Passable ~ opportunistic version of the test: assume passing through is wanted, so look for states that allow it.
-* Do remove config workarounds.
-* Configurability if to use this sub-feature.
-* Not yet:
- * Full NoFall compatibility.
- * Latency estimates.

 ## Global latency estimate